cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-relationships.md

           cloudify.interfaces.relationship_lifecycle:
             establish:
               inputs:
-                workflow_id:
+                workflow_id: custom_workflow
-                  description: >
-                    The workflow id that will be run in the SharedResource's deployment as implementation defined there.
-                  type: string
-                parameters:
+                parameters: {input: 'x'}
-                  description: >
-                    Optional, inputs for running the workflow.
-                  type: dict
-                  default: {}
-                timeout:
-                  description: >
-                    Timeout in seconds for running the specified workflow om the deployment.
-                  type: integer
-                  default: 10
             unlink:
               inputs:
-                workflow_id:
+                workflow_id: un_custom_workflow
-                  description: >
-                    The workflow id that will be run in the SharedResource's deployment as implementation defined there.
-                  type: string
-                parameters:
-                  description: >
-                    Optional, inputs for running the workflow.
-                  type: dict
-                  default: {}
-                timeout:
+                timeout: 15
-                  description: >
-                    Timeout in seconds for running the specified workflow om the deployment.
-                  type: integer
-                  default: 10
 {{< /highlight >}}

 ### The *cloudify.relationships.connected_to_shared_resource* Relationship Type
-As an extension of `cloudify.relationships.connected_to` relationship type, this can only target a node from type of SharedResource and will allow running any workflow which is defined in the targeted node's deployment with support for scaling the relationship according to `cloudify.relationships.connected_to` features.
+As an extension of `cloudify.relationships.connected_to` relationship type, this can only target a node of type of SharedResource.
+This relationship will allow running any workflow (custom or not) ,which is defined in the target node's deployment, as a part from establish and unlink relationship lifecycle.
+With support for scaling the relationship according to `cloudify.relationships.connected_to` features.
+Also the Cloudify client is taken from the ShareResource node target, if specified else the local manager settings are presumed.

-Relationship settings:
+#### Relationship settings:

+* Properties that can be set for establish and unlink relationship lifecycle:
+    * `inputs`:
+        * `workflow_id`: The workflow id that will be run in the SharedResource's deployment as implementation defined there.
+        * `parameters`: Optional, inputs for running the workflow in the format of key-value dictionary.
+        * `timeout`: Timeout in seconds for running the specified workflow on the deployment with a default of 10 seconds.

+#### Simple example

 {{< highlight  yaml >}}
 node_templates: